 2.1 Our organisation

-Chiesi Limited is a UK-based pharmaceutical company, with a particular focus on the fields of respiratory, neonatology, transplant medicine and rare diseases, operating from one business unit; 333 Styal Road, Manchester M22 5LG United Kingdom.
+Chiesi Limited is a UK-based pharmaceutical company, with a particular focus on the fields of respiratory, neonatology, transplant medicine and rare diseases, operating from two sites in the UK.
+Our Head Office is located at 333 Styal Road, Manchester M22 5LG.

 2.2 Our supply chains

 Chiesi Limited procures goods and services from suppliers based in a number of countries and Chiesi Farmaceutici S.p.A. is by far its largest supplier.
 Chiesi Limited has contractual relationships with all of its suppliers.

 Chiesi Limited outsources a range of services, including logistics services for warehousing and distribution and sales and events organisation to providers based in the United Kingdom.
 We also work with a number of other supply partners who help to keep our offices and sites clean and secure.

 The scale of our supply chains, upstream and downstream, gives us the opportunity to promote respect for human rights and to make a positive impact on people’s lives.
 We are fully committed to working in partnership with suppliers, service providers, colleagues and society to address these challenges and ensure remediation for any victims.